efatihkutuk/koruphp/README.md

 php -S localhost:8080 -t public
 ```

+The demo uses an in-memory SQLite database created automatically on first run.
+For Google login the expected token can be changed via the `KORUPHP_GOOGLE_TOKEN` environment variable.

 Access `http://localhost:8080` and provide the header `Authorization: Bearer secret` to see the demo page.

+Visit `/login` to authenticate using the built in demo user (`admin` / `secret`) or try the Google demo by hitting `/google-login?token=test-google-token`.

 ## Directory Structure